nabhpatodi10/Computer-Use-Agent/README.md

     ```bash
     git clone https://github.com/microsoft/OmniParser # follow the remaining steps from the OmniParser Repository
     ```
+    Ensure that any necessary model weights for OmniParser (e.g., for YOLO, Florence2) are downloaded and placed in their expected locations (e.g., `weights/icon_detect/model.pt`, `weights/icon_caption_florence`) as per OmniParser's setup instructions.
 3.  **Create a virtual environment:**
     ```bash
     python -m venv venv